abesford/seizzmic-site-0c00b/src/pages/careers.md

 ---
 We're creating a diverse bunch of people with a strong blend of skills.
 As a new company we've got a start-up mindset as well as the credentials of operating internationally and at scale.

-If you are interested in joining please get in touch [info@seizzmic.com](mailto:info@seizzmic.com) for an informal conversation.
+If you are interested in working together please get in touch [info@seizzmic.com](mailto:info@seizzmic.com) for an informal conversation.

 #### You'll have